-Primary Payor Chart A. When you - or your covered spouse - are age 65 or over and have Medicare and you · · Medicare This Plan 1) Have FEHB coverage on your own as an active employee ✓ 2) Have FEHB coverage on your own as an annuitant or through your spouse who is an annuitant ✓ 3) Have FEHB through your spouse who is an active employee ✓ 4) Are a reemployed annuitant with the Federal government and your position is excluded the FEHB (your employing office will know if this is the case) and you are not covered FEHB through your spouse under #3 above 5) Are a reemployed annuitant with the Federal government and your position is not excl from the FEHB (your employing office will know if this is the case) and uded You have FEHB coverage on your own or through your spouse who is also an active employee ✓ You have FEHB coverage through your spouse who is an annuitant ✓ 6) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retire under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge) you are not covered under FEHB through your spouse under #3 above 7) Are enrolled in Part B only, regardless of your employment status ✓ for Part B services for other services 8) Are a Federal employee receiving Workers' Compensation disability benefits for six m or more onths 🗸 B. When you or a covered family member 1) Have Medicare solely based on end stage renal disease (ESRD) and • It is within the first 30 months of eligibility for or entitlement to Medicare due to ESI (30-month coordination period) RD ✓ It is beyond the 30-month coordination period and you or a family member are still ento Medicare due to ESRD ntitled 2) Become eligible for Medicare due to ESRD while already a Medicare beneficiary and.
-This Plan was the primary payor before eligibility due to ESRD (for 30 month coordination period) ✓ Medicare was the primary payor before eligibility due to ESRD ✓ 3) Have Temporary Continuation of Coverage (TCC) and Medicare based on age and disability ✓ • Medicare based on ESRD (for the 30 month coordination period) ✓ Medicare based on ESRD (after the 30 month coordination period) ✓ C. When either you or a covered family member are eligible for Medicare solely due disability and you to 1) Have FEHB coverage on your own as an active employee or through a family member is an active employee who ✓ 2) Have FEHB coverage on your own as an annuitant or through a family member who is annuitant s an 🗸 D. When you are covered under the FEHB Spouse Equity provision as a former spou use 🗸
+Primary Payor Chart A. When you - or your covered spouse - are age 65 or over and have Medicare and you The primary payor for the individual with Medicare is Medicare This Plan 1) Have FEHB coverage on your own as an active employee \checkmark 2) Have FEHB coverage on your own as an annuitant or through your spouse who is an annuitant ~ 3) Have FEHB through your spouse who is an active employee \checkmark 4) Are a reemployed annuitant with the Federal government and your position is excluded from the FEHB (your employing office will know if this is the case) and you are not covered unde FEHB through your spouse under #3 above 5) Are a reemployed annuitant with the Federal government and your position is not excluded from the FEHB (your employing office will know if this is the case) and You have FEHB coverage on your own or through your spouse who is also an active employee ~ • You have FEHB coverage through your spouse who is an annuitant \checkmark 6) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge) and you are not covered under FEHB through your spouse under #3 above ~ 7) Are enrolled in Part B only, regardless of your employment status ✓ for Part B services ✓ for other services 8) Are a Federal employee receiving Workers' Compensation disability benefits for six months or more ✓ B. When you or a covered family member - 1) Have Medicare solely based on end stage renal disease (ESRD) and • It is within the first 30 months of eligibility for or entitlement to Medicare due to ESRD (30-month coordination period) ~ • It is beyond the 30-month coordination period and you or a family member are still entitled to Medicare due to ESRD \checkmark 2) Become eligible for Medicare due to ESRD while already a Medicare beneficiary and This Plan was the primary payor before eligibility due to ESRD (for 30 month coordination period) ~ Medicare was the primary payor before eligibility due to ESRD ~ 3) Have Temporary Continuation of Coverage (TCC) and Medicare based on age and disability ~ • Medicare based on ESRD (for the 30 month coordination period) ~ Medicare based on ESRD (after the 30 month coordination period) ✓ C. When either you or a covered family member are eligible for Medicare solely due to disability and you 1) Have FEHB coverage on your own as an active employee or through a family member who is an active employee ~ 2) Have FEHB coverage on your own as an annuitant or through a family member who is an annuitant ~ D. When you are covered under the FEHB Spouse Equity provision as a former spouse ✓

-^{}Workers' Compensation is primary for claims related to your condition under Workers' Compensation.
+Workers' Compensation is primary for claims related to your condition under Workers' Compensation.